 Joseph M. Manzo

 Professor of Practice, Accounting Department.
 B.A., Rutgers University; M.B.A.
 Lehigh University.
-Teaching areas: Financial accounting, business consulting process and practice, business ethics.
+Teaching areas: financial accounting; managerial accounting; business ethics.

 David Hinrichs, CPA